vorble/SelfNetFS/README.md

 how to do most steps should be familiar to you if you're familiar with running web servers and familiar with NodeJS.

+* Check out a copy of this repository.
 * Install libraries with `npm install`.
 * Build the browser library by running `npm run build`.
   This will produce the file `dist/selfnetfs.js` which you